cademcniven/cademcniven.com-dev/src/projects/kanjihover.md

 ## Compatibility & Issues

-**This script is not compatible with the "kanjax with koohii" script.** If you try to use both, very bad things will happen.
-I'm still investigating the reason for the incompatibility, and I'll update the script if I figure it out.

-**This script is not compatible with the Migaku Japanese addon.** Both this script and Migaku Japanese work by injecting html into the card, but they end up breaking each other in the process.
-I *might* try to fix this someday.

-**This script can cause issues with ichi.moe, or other embedded sites.** If you use an embed like that, make sure that it is not contained within `<div id="kanjiHover">`.

-Other than that, there very well may be more errors that come up.
-If you find anything, either make an issue or message me on Discord.
+This script may have issues with other addons or scripts that modify the html of your cards.
+In those cases there's not a whole lot I can do to prevent it.
+Other than that, if you find anything, either make an issue or message me on Discord.

 ## Sources